 Discrimination –the Equal Opportunity Commission provides information about equal opportunity, including training to create a better understanding of equal opportunity laws, and assists people to reach an agreement if a complaint of discrimination or harassment is made.

-Unfair dismissal – the Industrial Relations Commission has a major role in establishing enforceable conditions of employment and in providing for the prevention and resolution of disputes between employers and employees of the State Public Sector, including hearing and determining unfair dismissal applications.
+Unfair dismissal – the South Australian Employment Tribunal has a major role in establishing enforceable conditions of employment and in providing for the prevention and resolution of disputes between employers and employees of the State Public Sector, including hearing and determining unfair dismissal applications.